 View the curriculum here.

-Join public-sector fellows from across Southern California for an invitation-only seminar featuring experts and leaders in affordable housing in order to better understand the unique challenges of affordable housing through each phase of development.
+Public-sector fellows from across Southern California attended an invitation-only seminar featuring experts and leaders in affordable housing in order to better understand the unique challenges of affordable housing through each phase of development.

 Thank you to our CALI Sponsors!